vramana/blog/_posts/2015-12-21-codemod-tutorial.md

 ### Notes:

-Initially when I was solving **Step 5**, I could think of solution that uses imperative logic but I wanted to write it in functional style.
+Initially when I was solving **Step 5**, I could think of a solution that uses imperative logic but I wanted to write it in functional style.
 That's how I ended up with `buildTL` function.
 Some of the readers will notice that it is very familiar.
 It is a standard functional way to iterate through an list of items.
 For example `Array.map` will be implemented as

 ```js
 const map = (list, fn, acc = []) {